DevSecOpsBr/helm-chart/README.md

 # HELM

-This README shows how to check `deprecated`charts and also how install multiple charts at once using the following tools.
+This README shows how to check `deprecated` charts and how to install multiple charts at once based on `YAML` files.

+### Requirements:

 1. Pluto
 2. Reckoner